CiscoDevNet/terraform-provider-fmc/docs/resources/health_policy.md

 subcategory: "Policies"
 description: |-
   This resource manages a Health Policy.
-  Due to FMC problems, updates are not supported; to change a policy, delete and recreate it.
+  Due to bug in certain FMC versions, updates are not supported; to change a policy, delete and recreate it.
-  Any not configured health module will accept its default settings.
+  Any not configured health module will be created with its default settings.
 ---

 # fmc_health_policy (Resource)

 This resource manages a Health Policy.
- Due to FMC problems, updates are not supported; to change a policy, delete and recreate it.
+ Due to bug in certain FMC versions, updates are not supported; to change a policy, delete and recreate it.
- Any not configured health module will accept its default settings.
+ Any not configured health module will be created with its default settings.

 ## Example Usage